guanyingc/PS-FCN/README.md

 # and it takes some times to download and unzip the datasets.
 sh scripts/download_synthetic_datasets.sh
 ```
-If the above command is not working, please manually download the training datasets from One Drive (PS Sculpture Dataset and PS Blobby Dataset) and put them in `./data/datasets/`.
+If the above command is not working, please manually download the training datasets from BaiduYun (PS Sculpture Dataset and PS Blobby Dataset) and put them in `./data/datasets/`.

 #### Train PS-FCN and UPS-FCN
 ```shell